j9brown/victron-mk3-hass/README.md

 - Sensors describe the status of your device and its electrical performance.
 - The `Remote Panel Mode` entity sets the mode to on, off, charger_only, or inverter_only.
 - The `Remote Panel Current Limit` entity sets the AC input current limit.
+- The `Remote Panel Standby` entity sets whether the device will be prevented from sleeping while it is turned off.
+Refer to the standby section for more details.
 - The `victron_mk3.set_remote_panel_state` service action sets both the panel mode and the current limit simultaneously.